Rikenunes8/feup-asso-HouseOfThings/backend/README.md

 | /devices/{id}/disconnect  | POST    | Disconnects from a device using the {id} value |
 | /devices/{id}/action      | POST    | Action to apply in device {id} explicit in JSON body |

+The swagger documentation for the API is available at `/swagger` endpoint when the server is running.
+**NOTE:** The documentation is not self generated, so it can be outdated sometimes.

 ## Requirements

 To install the dependecies, you may run the following command: